Chris Todd: Eastleigh

 On 10 January 2013, Todd left Forest Green and signed for Eastleigh on a free transfer, signing an 18-month contract.

 Truro City

 On 14 October 2016, Todd signed a short-term contract with Truro City.

 Managerial career

 On 15 October 2015, Todd was appointed player-manager of Eastleigh.
 The club finished the 2015–16 season in 7th place in the National League.
 On 17 August 2016, Todd was relieved of his duties as both manager and player after just four matches of the 2016–17 season.

-On 10 October 2018, Todd was announced as the new manager of National League South side Gloucester City, but was sacked 3 January 2019 after a 15-game winless run.
+On 10 October 2018, Todd was announced as the new manager of National League South side Gloucester City, but was sacked 3 January 2019 after 1 win 8 loses and 4 draws.

-On 21 September 2019, Todd returned to Torquay United as manager for the club's U18 squad.
+On 21 September 2019, Todd returned to Torquay United as 1st team coach and manager for the club's U18 squad winning the quadruple.

 On 8 June 2022, Todd left Torquay to join Yeovil Town as assistant manager, reuniting him with his former team-mate Chris Hargreaves.

+On 24 September 2025, Todd left his role at Yeovil Town to return to National League club Eastleigh as director of football.